surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Deployment

-With Acubi you have flexibility to integrate into your existing data infrastructure, no matter where it is either on-premise or in the cloud.
+With BiPlus you have flexibility to integrate into your existing data infrastructure, no matter where it is either on-premise or in the cloud.

 #### Speed

-The component has been designed in such a way, that it ensure maximum speed and high performance by making calculation part more easy, with the help of powerful math engine in Acubi.
+The component has been designed in such a way, that it ensure maximum speed and high performance by making calculation part more easy, with the help of powerful math engine in BiPlus.

-# **AcuBi** ADVANTAGES
+# **BiPlus** ADVANTAGES

 ## Analyse